 Can I do the 17-Mile Drive Without a Car?

 The answer is actually yes!
 For two reasons, you can actually do it by bike (but not motorcycle) or via a group tour.

-For those wanting to cycle the route, you can bring your own bicycle, rent one in Monterey, or join this cycling tour of the route which includes an e-bike, helmet, and guide.
+For those wanting to cycle the route, you can bring your own bicycle, or rent one in Monterey.

 So if you are staying in San Francisco and don’t have a car you might consider booking a day tour, many of which include many other popular stops in nearby Monterey and Camel: